This is Stevan Thomas – he is the author of the article “The World’s Straightest Commando“

 Tom, the original builder, describes it as the “Son of P11”, and you can certainly see the likeness or family resemblance there.

 Stevan is in the process of refreshing the electrical side of things on his bike, and has been collecting various components that he is in the process of fitting.

-My goal was to come up with the best Wiring Diagram for this bike considering the electrical components already on the bike, plus the ones Stevan has bought.
+My goal was to come up with the best Wiring Diagram for this bike considering the electrical components already on the bike, plus the ones Stevan has already bought.
 I want to follow his ethos of simplicity and stripping it back to the essentials… needless to say, you will find no Interpol wiring here!!!